-A new Wrongful Death Act will provide British Columbians with clearly worded legislation that that makes available more adequate compensation and sets out the rights of citizens.
+Many have argued that the existing Family Compensation Act not only is a century out of touch with the modern standards of valuing human life but also insults the dignity of the individual.
+This is why the BC Wrongful Death Law Reform Society is advocating to entirely replace the condescendingly named Family Compensation Act with the Wrongful Death Accountability Act, titled in the spirit of the intention of families to hold wrongdoers accountable and ideally ensure the same wrongful actions do not happen to another.
+A new Wrongful Death Act will provide British Columbians with clearly worded legislation that makes available more adequate compensation and sets out the rights of citizens.
 Its passage would improve access to justice in the province.
-According to the Society, this proposed legislation "protects creditors by helping ensure that a decedent's estate has access to adequate damages from which the debts of the wrongful death victim can be settled".
+According to the Society, this drafted legislation "protects creditors by helping ensure that a decedent's estate has access to adequate damages from which the debts of the wrongful death victim can be settled".
 Most importantly, this change ensures that everyone in society is valued under the law in the case of a wrongful death.